 You may have heard it from your grannies that how someone by looking at the baby bump could predict the sex of the baby.
 While many would believe them, there was hardly any evidence to support its reliability.
-But, fortunately, you have advanced scientific methods today that are far more authentic and progressive in this matter.
+But, fortunately, you have advanced scientific methods today that are far more authentic and progressive in this matter, such as taking a baby gender DNA test.

 As a couple, you don’t need to wait for your delivery time to learn about whether you gave birth to a son or a daughter.
 Like many others, you can also find out how baby gender selections happen and, most importantly, why you should think about it.